Shikara (2020 film)

 Shikara is a 2020 Indian Hindi-language romantic drama film produced and directed by Vidhu Vinod Chopra.
-The film is based on the Kashmiri pandit exodus of 1990.
+The film is based on the Exodus of Kashmiri Hindus of 1990.
 The story revolved around the love story of Shanti and Shiv Dhar, who are Kashmiri Pandits in the backdrop of the Exodus of Kashmiri Pandits from Kashmir.
 The book Our Moon Has Blood Clots by Rahul Pandita has inspired many parts of the movie.

-While it received mixed reviews from critics, the audience was critical of the film for failing to tell the untold story of Kashmiri Pandits, as claimed.
-The movie received a lot of negative reactions from general public for portrayal of Kashimiri pandits' exodus in a very unrealistic manner as opposed to the title of the movie.
+Upon its release, Shikara received widespread criticism, especially from the Kashmiri Pandit community.
+While it was praised for its cinematography and performances, it was considered a "sanitised take" on the exodus for leaving out the brutal details of its source material and focusing on a love story instead.

 Plot

 September 2018 (present)

-The movie starts with an aged Shiv writing a letter to the President of the United States of America explaining to him the situation of Kashmiri Pandits who are living like refugees in their own country.
+The movie starts with an aged Shiv writing a letter to the President of the United States explaining to him the situation of Kashmiri Pandits who are living like refugees in their own country.
 It turns out that he has written several letters since the year 1990.
 His most recent letter received a response from POTUS and inviting him over to a presidential suite in Delhi.
 He along with Shanti leave for Delhi.
-In their palatial room they see a movie DVD - "love in kashmir" and recalls their first meet, marriage in Kashmir and forced exodus to Jammu.
+In their palatial room they see a movie DVD, Love in Kashmir, and recalls their first meet, marriage in Kashmir and forced exodus to Jammu.

 Flashback

 1987 and 1988

-On the set of "Love in Kashmir", a young college professor and Ph.D. student Shiv Kumar Dhar meets a medical student Shanti Sapru.
+On the set of Love in Kashmir, a young college professor and Ph.D. student Shiv Kumar Dhar meets a medical student Shanti Sapru.
 They soon becomes friends with each other in their very first meet out of their love for poetry and Shiv being the author to newly published "Shikara".
-Soon they falls for each other and Shiv proposes Shanti with the help of his best friend Lateef Lone, an aspiring cricketer and the son of a local politician who is like a fatherly figure to Shiv.
-Soon they get married in a traditional Kashmiri Pandit Ritual Wedding and Lateef falls for Shanti's best friend Arti (who's also a medical student).
+Soon they fall for each other and Shiv proposes to Shanti with the help of his best friend Lateef Lone, an aspiring cricketer and the son of a local politician who is like a fatherly figure to Shiv.
+Soon they get married in a traditional Kashmiri Pandit wedding and Lateef falls for Shanti's best friend Arti (who's also a medical student).